 Upon booking, we ask all parents to complete a questionnaire which includes the opportunity to highlight if your child has additional needs.
 Upon receipt of this questionnaire, if we see you have made a note here, we will reach out to you by phone or email to ensure that we are able to fully support your child to attend our sessions, and to make adaptations to our activities where needed.

-If you would like to discuss your child’s needs before booking please emailing firstname.lastname@example.org.
+If you’d like to discuss your child’s needs before booking please contact us on email@example.com

 What are the rules?